Solving for small storage spaces

 “It became so much bigger than looking at storage,” Hall says.
 The need to find efficiencies expanded to the chain’s tendency to over-order inventory, waste space and even misuse work stations.

 Burger chain Johnny Rockets thought vertically when building its smaller 1,000-square-foot Express units.
 Back-of-house ceilings were raised to 10 feet from the typical 8, says VP of Development Dominic Talavera.
 “It’s more expensive to finish that high, but it gave us a much-needed extra row of stainless steel shelving— plus we were able to utilize the area above the walk-in cooler for dry storage once we fireproofed it,” he says.

-Del Frisco’s Grille similarly capitalized on vertical space in its 1,200-square-foot prototype (launching next year), carving out a mezzanine level for liquor storage, employee lockers and a manager’s office.
+Del Frisco’s Grille similarly capitalized on vertical space in its prototype that is 1,200-square feet smaller than its typical restaurants (launching next year), carving out a mezzanine level for liquor storage, employee lockers and a manager’s office.
 But losing square footage required sacrifices, too.
 Del Frisco’s decision to part with half of its 1,500-bottle wine display is partly responsible for the new build-out fitting more seats than its 8,400-square-foot counterparts.

 “When we opened in 2011, we wanted to differentiate ourselves with an extensive wine selection, but we realized we can still offer a competitive advantage with 600 to 700 bottles,” says Bill Martens, VP of development for Del Frisco’s.
 “We saved on the build-out, freed up space for seating and were able to go with a more contemporary racking system.”